allo-protocol/allo-v2/contracts/strategies/modules/allocation/alt-registry/README.md

 #### `allocate()`
 The admins of the pool manually assign allocations to recipients via the `allocate` function.
 Any pool admin can call `allocate()` on Allo.sol and pass in the amount of the pool to allocate to the specific recipient.

-#### `getPayout()`
+#### `getRecipientPayouts()`

-The pool admin can transfer an accepted proposal to the distribution process by calling the `getPayout` function.
+The pool admin can transfer an accepted proposal to the distribution process by calling the `getRecipientPayouts` function.
 Any proposal marked as `accepted` is considered eligible to begin the distribution process.
 The proposal is recorded as eligible to receive their `amountRequested`.

 ### Open questions